 About the DUI MAT Integration/Outreach Pilot Project

-This website contains information and resources on the DUI MAT Integration/Outreach Pilot Project.
+This website contains information and resources for the DUI MAT Integration/Outreach Pilot Project.

 California’s Medication Assisted Treatment Project 2.0 (MAT 2.0) seeks to help an estimated 270,000 people by building upon the California MAT Expansion Project, known for the creation of the Hub & Spoke provider network, to expand access to Medication Assisted Treatment (MAT) for Opioid Use Disorder (OUD) through six State initiatives.